AdobeDocs/experience-manager-cloud-service.en/help/implementing/dispatcher/cdn.md

 >[!NOTE]
 >
->You can manage custom domain names with Cloud Manager **only** if you are using the AEM managed CDN.
-If a customer brings their own CDN then they will have to use that specific CDN to manage domains.
-Consequently, when using your own CDN, there is no need to install domains and certificates in Cloud Manager.
+>Custom domain names are supported in Cloud Manager **only** when you are using the AEM managed CDN.
+If you [bring your own CDN](#point-to-point-CDN) then you will have to use that specific CDN to manage domains not Cloud Manager.

 **Restricting traffic**